-There are many paid applications on the market for task management including Asana and Trello but Microsoft’s offering is well integrated into Office 365, an application suite which many organisations use today.
+There are many paid applications on the market for task management Comparatively tools like Asana and Trello are very useful but Microsoft’s offering comes ready-integrated into Office 365, an application suite which many organisations use today.

 claireLOGIC takes a closer look of the Microsoft Planner features: